eunicode/eunicode/README.md

 ### Hi there 👋

-I'm Eunice and my personality is cats 🐈 and hiking ⛰️ !
+I'm Eunice, and my entire personality is cats 🐈 and hiking ⛰️ !

 <!--
 **eunicode/eunicode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.